saiemgilani/wehoop-py/README.md

 See [CHANGELOG.md](CHANGELOG.md) for details.

-[hoopR-py](https://github.com/saiemgilani/wehoop-py) is an Python package for working with women’s basketball data and companion package to [hoopR](https://github.com/saiemgilani/wehoop)
+[wehoop-py](https://github.com/saiemgilani/wehoop-py) is an Python package for working with women’s basketball data and companion package to [wehoop](https://github.com/saiemgilani/wehoop)

 The package has functions to access live play by play and box score data from ESPN with shot locations when available.

 ## Installation

-hoopR-py can be installed via pip:
+wehoop-py can be installed via pip:

 ```bash
 pip install wehoop-py